Skip to Content

 Incorporating Organic Matter

-1. Mix 2-3 inches of compost throughout your soil for improved structure and nutrients.
+1. Mix 2-3 inches of compost throughout soil for essential nutrients and improved drainage

-4. Incorporate worm castings for a powerful microbial boost.
+2. Add worm castings for a powerful microbial boost that feeds beneficial organisms

 Improving Drainage in Compacted Soil